mnieber/skandha/README.md

 }
 ```

-## Fact: the Selection facet has input, data and output members

-In the snippet above we see a so-called Facet class.
-A facet class implements a reusable behaviour.
-The `Selection` facet stores a list of selectable ids and has a `selectItem` function that allows you to select from those ids.
-The result of the selection is stored in the `ids`, `anchorId` and `items` fields.
-Note that `selectItem` is an empty function.
-The exact method for doing the selection is determined by a callback function, as we shall see later.

-## Fact: the Selection facet has a static className function

-Various facets are usually combined in a single container.
-To allow you to look up a facet by it's name, each facet class implements the static `className` function.

-## Fact: the `selectItem` function uses a callback function

-We shall see later how callbacks are installed in a facet.
-For now, it's sufficient to understand that `selectItem` (the host function) executes the `cbs.selectItem()` callback function.
-This callback function will have access to all parameters of the host function (in this case: `selectionParams`).

-## Snippet

 ```
-// file: Selection.ts
+// file: SelectionCbs.ts
 export class Selection_selectItem extends Cbs {
   selectionParams: SelectionParamsT = stub();
   select() {}
 }
 ```

+## Fact: the Selection facet has input, data and output members

+In `Selection.ts` we see a so-called facet class.
+A facet class implements a reusable behaviour, such as selection.
+The `Selection` facet stores a list of selectable ids and has a `selectItem` operation that allows you to select from those ids.
+The selection result is stored in the `ids`, `anchorId` and `items` fields.

+## Fact: the `@operation` decorator is used to declare the `selectItem` operation.

+The main purpose of the `@operation` decorator is to enable logging of the entire facet before and after the operation.

+## Fact: the `@host` decorator is used to enable callbacks in an operation.

+The `@host` decorator comes from the `aspiration` library and makes it possible to install a callbacks object (using `setCallbacks`).
+Note that the `selectItem` operation forwards all the work to the `cbs.selectItem()` callback function.
+Every callback function will have access to all arguments of the operation.
+For this to work, it's required that you also pass the list of argument names to the `@host` decorator.

+## Fact: the Selection facet has a static className function

+Various facets (e.g. selection, highlight, filtering) are usually combined in a single container.
+To allow you to look up a facet by it's name, each facet class implements the static `className` function.

+## Fact: a callbacks object defines a set of callbacks

+In `SelectionCbs.ts` we see that `Selection_selectItem` defines the callbacks of the `selectItem` operation.
+It also defines the parameters that are received by the operation.
+These parameters will be made available to each callback.

+## Snippet: a container with one facet.

 ```
 // file: createContainer.ts